Native languages preservation

 Most Gabrielino people lived in

-earth houses, which are made
+earth homes, which are made

 of an undergound room covered by a wooden frame packed with clay and brush.
 The thick earth walls kept this